Home → Educator Effectiveness

 Indeed, the more factors in a child’s personal life that present barriers to learning, the greater the need for excellent educators in that child’s school.
 An Act to Ensure Effective Teachers and School Leaders was signed into law in 2012.
 But the law in and of itself cannot ensure effectiveness among educators.
 Such a promise requires a shared vision and commitment among all members of a school community--teachers, administrators, school board members, parents and students.
 In Maine we value the flexibility that allows individual communities to govern their schools according to the ideals of the local culture and the needs of the local children.
 We also value our educators.

 The work of the Educator Effectiveness Office is to assist school administrative units in implementing performance evaluation and professional growth systems that place a premium on developing viable processes of identifying, maximizing, supporting and maintaining excellence among its teachers and principals.

-While the Department works to fully update this page, relevant and timely information and resources will be made available via the Commissioner’s Update and other publications.
-A field survey sent to superintendents will be the basis for tailoring resources to Maine schools.
+While the Department works to fully update this page, these and additional resources related to the development, implementation, and approval of teacher and principal evaluation systems will be made available via the Commissioner’s Weekly Update and other publications.

 - Center for Best Practice.
 See best practices from Maine schools for implementation of proficiency-based learning.

 - Educator & School Recognition.
 Maine is home to countless teachers, principals, superintendents, specialists and support staff who make the difference each day that allows students to succeed in their learning.
 The Maine DOE manages some award programs that recognize great educators and acts as a liaison between the sponsors of other award programs and the award recipients.

 - Maine DOE Strategic Plan.
 The second core priority area of the Maine DOE's strategic plan is Great Teachers and Leaders.

 - Ensuring an effective educator in every Maine classroom

 - Notice of proposed new educator evaluation rule